 - Self-Directed Learning Time – Students must demonstrate competency in standards-aligned content across all core subject areas.
 Students have a choice in how they learn so they can discover how they learn best.
 Students learn by utilizing a combination of online resources called playlists created by the Summit teachers, small group collaboration, and instruction provided by the homeschooling parent.

 - Project Time – During Project Time, students are engaged in project-based learning experiences facilitated by Summit teachers.
 These deeper learning activities ask students to think critically, collaborate, apply the content they are learning, and develop important cognitive skills.

-- Mentorship – Students are given teacher mentors to create the connection, motivation, and provide the support students require for success.
+- Mentorship – Students are given teacher mentors to create the connection, and motivation, and provide the support students require for success.
 Teacher mentors, students, and parents work together to establish both short and long-term goals that can stretch beyond their time at CAMS.
 Students also engage in meaningful discussions with their mentor group focusing on goal setting, character development, and self-advocacy.